 Strong pharmaceutical regulatory systems are essential to ensure sustainable access to and appropriate use of safe, effective, quality-assured, and affordable essential medicines and pharmaceutical services that contribute to better health care delivery systems.

 National medicines regulatory authorities (NMRAs) in low- and middle-income countries (LMICs) face significant challenges in controlling the quality, safety, and efficacy of medical products circulating on their markets or passing through their territories.
-In sub-Saharan African countries, for example, an assessment of 26 NMRAs published by the World Health Organization (WHO) in 2010 found that although countries had legal provisions for most essential aspects of medicine control, capacity was inadequate and regulatory measures did not form a coherent control system.
+In sub-Saharan African countries, for example, an assessment of 26 NMRAs published by the World Health Organization (WHO) in 2010 found that although countries had legal provisions for most essential aspects of medicines control, capacity was inadequate and regulatory measures did not form a coherent control system.

 Weaknesses in pharmaceutical regulatory systems contribute to limited access to quality-assured, safe, and efficacious life-saving essential medicines, including those for malaria; HIV/AIDS; and reproductive, maternal, and childhood diseases, and to the disruption of health service delivery, thereby preventing achievement of better health outcomes.